In my previous post I looked at the Arcam Delta 150 NICAM decoder, said to be the best receiver ever produced. Spoiler: It isn’t.

 This module’s job is to take an RF input signal and recover the digital NICAM data from it, feeding it to the decoder looked at previously.
 Like the DQPSK modulator module in the PM5687 this board is standard specific.
 Two versions exist – CCIR System I (PAL-I), and CCIR Systems B/G/D/K (PAL/SECAM).
 I have both.

-This board mostly consists of bandpass filters of varying sorts.
+This board mostly consists of bandpass filters.
 Unlike the inexpensive “Toko” filters found in consumer receivers, this board is packed with high quality tuneable inductors and custom value ceramic capacitors.

 Here’s this one annotated:

 Performing the DQPSK demodulation we have an interloper: A Toshiba TA8662N.
 Philips had their own DQPSK demodulator, the TDA8732, however I’ve not seen one dated prior to 1991.
 This product went to market in 1988.

 Lightly seasoned with mostly 74xx logic, this module prepares the signal quality and bit error-rate counts for the display on the front panel.
 I have no idea how it works.
 It probably connects to ancillary outputs on the TA8662N demodulator chip on Unit 6.

 The front panel board is quite similar to that of the PM5687.
 Philips once again have reached for the trusty MCS-51 and built another complicated product with it.
 I dumped out the EPROM and found some rather interesting text in it: